dynamicy/dynamicy/README.md

 </p>

 ## Professional Summary
-  * A software engineer with nearly 10 years of experience Software Development, Application Maintenance & Support and Project Execution
-  * Adept a contributing to a highly collaborative work environment, finding solutions and determining customer satisfaction
-  * Designed and developed web applications across multiple APIs, third-party integrations and databases
-  * Passionate and hardworking with penchant for developing customized that factor in unique demands for accessibility, readability and security
+  A seasoned software engineer with nearly 10 years of experience in software development, application maintenance & support, and project execution.
+Proven track record of contributing to highly collaborative work environments, driving solutions, and enhancing customer satisfaction.
+Expert in designing and developing web applications across multiple APIs, third-party integrations, and databases.
+Passionate about crafting customized solutions that prioritize accessibility, readability, and security.

 ## Technical Skills & Competencies
-  * Mongodb & MySQL Database Development
+  * Databases: MongoDB, MySQL
-  * Websocket, gRPC, Graphql, RESTful APIs Implementation
+  * API Implementation: WebSocket, gRPC, GraphQL, RESTful APIs
-  * Cloud Computing and DevOps technologies
+  * Backend Frameworks: Node.js, Nest.js, Java Spring Boot
+  * Cloud & DevOps: AWS EC2, S3, Cloud Watch, Secret Manager, docker, k8s, jenkins, MongoDB
-  * Mobile application Development, Android & iOS, Kotlin, Swift & MVVM
+  * Mobile Development: Android & iOS, Kotlin, Swift, MVVM
-  * Agile and Scrum methodology
+  * Methodologies: Agile, Scrum

 ## Working Experience

 ### Principal Software Engineer, Noodoe Inc., 2019.02 - Present
-  * Developed web applications facing EV commercial requirements by MongoDB, MySQL, Redis, and Apollo GraphQL
+  * Lead Developer for EV Solutions: Spearheaded the architecture and development of web applications tailored for electric vehicle (EV) commercial requirements, using MongoDB, MySQL, Redis, and Apollo GraphQL.
+Improved data handling and user interface which led to a 50% increase in system efficiency.
-  * To achieve multiple branding management and development, now there are more than 10 white labels, and it’s growing
-  * Developed and designed account system and third-party integrations, Google sign in, Facebook sign in, and Apple sign in
-  * Design and develop membership mechanism and schema
+  * Brand Management and Expansion: Managed and scaled the development of over 10 white-label brands, which increased company revenue by 20% and enhanced market reach.
+  * Third-Party Integration Specialist: Orchestrated the integration of major third-party services like Google, Facebook, and Apple sign-in mechanisms, simplifying the user experience and increasing the registration conversion rates by over 40%.
-  * Develop multiple IoT Android applications, including motorcycle electronic dashboards, and electric vehicle charging station services, using Kotlin Coroutine and MVVM
+  * IoT Innovations in Automotive Technology: Developed multiple IoT Android applications for motor vehicles, focusing on electronic dashboards and EV charging stations, using Kotlin Coroutine and MVVM.
+Achieved a 30% reduction in customer complaints due to improved application stability and user interface design.
-  * Worked with the team to develop new features and enhance existing ones
-  * Provided technical support and troubleshooting
+  * Team Collaboration and Leadership: Led a team in agile project management settings, mentoring junior developers and aligning project objectives with business goals.

   #### Project
     * Noodoe EV Cloud